TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

    loader, which gets to decide what gets populated and how.

- * The module created during loading and passed to exec_module() may not be the one returned at the end of import [#fnlo]_.
+ * The module created during loading and passed to exec_module() may not be the one returned at the end of agiza [#fnlo]_.

 .. versionchanged:: 3.4
-   The import system has taken over the boilerplate responsibilities of loaders.
+   The agiza system has taken over the boilerplate responsibilities of loaders.
 These were previously performed by the :meth:`importlib.abc.Loader.load_module` method.